 But my eating disorder had robbed me of that sense of fulfillment.

 You see, food was the easiest place for me to start changing my beliefs.
 I still had many fears surrounding food, including fear of macronutrients, food sources, and food types.
 Around this same time, my boyfriend was in the middle of his recovery from chronic Lyme disease, and my youngest cousin was diagnosed with Celiac’s disease.
 To say family outings and get togethers were difficult was an understatement!

 So I began cooking strictly Paleo, then evolved to including just gluten-free, and then experimenting with vegan, dairy-free, and even some Keto recipes.

 As I shifted my beliefs, I realized I, as Brittany, didn’t need to follow any label of diet, avoid certain foods, or eat something “healthy” because it’s “healthy.”
 While the ones I loved might have to due to certain health restrictions, I did not.
 I could eat gluten free and regular bread.
-I could eat vegan ice cream and regular ice cream, and be just fine.
+I could eat a Paleo vegan cake and a regular vegan cake, and be just fine.
 In fact, my eating disorder was just a projection of control.
 And my depression was a projection of feeling incongruent to the person I’m truly meant to be: loving, kind-hearted, carefree, joyful, and liberated.